“The only easy day was yesterday,” say the Navy Seals.

 - A decent work boot to complement their natural lifestyle.

-Let’s go over an extensive list features found in work boots that will be a good fit for your prepping efforts.
+Let’s go over an extensive list of features found in work boots that will be a good fit for your prepping efforts.

 Work boots — under the hood